-Youth Residential Treatment Centers From North Dakota
+Residential Treatment Centers for Teens from North Dakota

 WinGate is a premier Treatment Center that offers help for teens from North Dakota in need of treatment for behavioral, emotional and mental health concerns through our Treatment Center.
 We receive referrals from Residential Treatment Centers all over the country.
 Our goal is to guide troubled teenagers in overcoming their substance abuse and addiction problems so they can start a new life of sobriety.
 Though WinGate may be located outside of North Dakota, we enroll teens from any state in the US.